protontypes/open-sustainable-technology/README.md

 - [Home Energy Assessment Database](https://github.com/climate-cooperative/home-energy-assessment-database) - Documentation, conversions, and data supporting Climate Cooperative's home energy audit and calculation tools.
 - [GridWorks SpaceHeat SCADA](https://github.com/thegridelectric/gw-scada-spaceheat-python) - Intended for running a heat pump thermal storage space heating system in a house, and doing this transactively.
 - [ComStock](https://github.com/NREL/ComStock) - National scale modeling of the U.S. commercial building stock supported by U.S. DOE, LADWP, and others and maintained by NREL.
+- [HeatPro](https://github.com/CEA-Liten/HeatPro) - Finds its roots in the need of using representative heating load curve for the simulation and optimization of various District Heating Network (DHN) production plant.

 ### Mobility and Transportation
 - [stplanr](https://github.com/ropensci/stplanr) - A package for sustainable transport planning with R.